osmzoso/osm2sqlite/misc/README.md

 # 1. Routing

-## Calculation of a simple graph for routing purposes

 First, routable data must be created from the OSM data.

-The script `create_table_graph.py` creates a simple table *graph* with the whole graph data.
+The script `create_table_graph.py` creates a table 'graph' in the database.
+This table contains the complete graph data.

 ### Table 'graph'